 Dr. Tom Frieden, director of the U.S. Centers for Disease Control and Prevention (CDC), has been vocal about the proliferation of bacteria strong enough to outwit our toughest antibiotics, calling them "superbugs" and "nightmare bacteria."

 Of the antibiotics sold in the U.S. each year, 80 percent are used in animals meant for human consumption.
-More than 70 percent of them are critical to fighting infections in humans, including penicillin, bacitracin, tetracyclines, macrolides, and sulfonamides.
+More than are critical to fighting infections in humans, including penicillin, bacitracin, tetracyclines, macrolides, and sulfonamides.

 And Rep. Slaughter wants the practice to stop in order to protect the lives and health of Americans.